In Bloom This Month

 Plants to look out for are the Chilean lantern bush which has striking red flowers, the candelabra primula and the rare (and previously thought to be extinct) Wollemi pine or dinosaur tree.

 The North Lawn is the ideal spot for striking views of the front of the hall, or for enjoying a picnic surrounded by Victorian planting.
-There isn't much colour over the summer months but the tall trees and shrubs provide lots of welcome shade.

 The Bund & Coastal Reserve